feathersjs/docs/guides/server-side-rendering.md

 ## Feathers As A Separate App

-If your app starts to get a bit busier you might decide to move your API to a completely separate standalone Feathers app, maybe even on a different server.In order for both apps to talk to each other they'll need some way to make remote requests.
+If your app starts to get a bit busier you might decide to move your API to a completely separate standalone Feathers app, maybe even on a different server.
+In order for both apps to talk to each other they'll need some way to make remote requests.
 Well, Feathers just so happens to have a [client side piece](../clients/feathers.md) that can be used on the server.
 This is how it works.

 ```js
 // You've set up your feathers app already